Lloyd Blackman (footballer): International career

 In October 2004, Blackman was named in manager Paul Fairclough's initial 30-man England National Game XI squad for a match versus Serie C on 10 November 2004.
 He was not named in the final 16-man squad.

 Managerial and coaching career

 Between 2012 and 2015, Blackman held the role of first team coach at Hythe Town and Ashford United respectively.
 He moved to Isthmian League First Division South club Ramsgate as first team coach in December 2015 and was promoted to manager in January 2017.
 He stayed in the role until resigning in December 2018.
 On 17 April 2019, it was announced that Blackman would take up the role of manager at Isthmian League South East Division club Whitstable Town from the beginning of the 2019–20 season.
 He presided over two abandoned seasons and departed in September 2021.
 One month later, he joined Isthmian League Premier Division club Margate as assistant manager.
 In May 2022, Blackman followed former Margate manager Jay Saunders to National League South club Tonbridge Angels.
+On 31 March 2025, Blackman followed Saunders to Isthmian League Premier Division club Folkestone Invicta.